-The selected financial institutions will only see part of the digital footprint of the individuals or companies – for example, when they deposit or withdraw funds using eRMB – and should not keep the information longer than needed.
-This is the “anonymous” part of “controlled anonymity.”
-The “control part,” on the other hand, is that the credit union can see the entire history of a particular eRMB unit’s movement – and decide whether or not to share that information.
-Both the two-tier system and controlled anonymity are also likely to be central features of an eventual national program.
+The authorized institutions see only a portion of the digital footprints of individuals or firms – for example, when they deposit or withdraw funds using eRMB – and are not supposed to keep the information longer than needed.
+That’s the “anonymity” part of “controlled anonymity.”
+The “controlled” part, however, is that the PBOC sees the entire history of the movement of a given eRMB unit, and can choose whether or not to use or share the information.
+Both the two-tier system and controlled anonymity are likely to be central features of any eventual national program.

-Digital Currency as a Gift
+Digital currency as a gift

-Fixing the Imbalance of Banks and Tech Companies
+Fixing the imbalance of banks and tech companies

-A considerably more significant consequence of the eRMB, but one that has not been publicly discussed among Chinese officials, is the possibility of altering the balance of power between the country’s banks and technology corporations .
+A far more significant consequence of the eRMB that Chinese officials have not publicly discussed is its potential to alter the balance of power between China’s banks and Big Tech firms.

-State Banks welcome Regulation
+State banks welcome regulation

 Shang-Jin Wei, former Chief Economist at the Asian Development Bank, is Professor of Finance and Economics at Columbia Business School and the School of International and Public Affairs at Columbia University.